coltorapps/builder/docs/src/app/page.md

 ## Intro

-Basebuilder is a versatile TypeScript library designed for crafting custom form builders and much more.
+**Builder** is a versatile TypeScript library designed for crafting custom form builders and much more.
 You can also develop website builders, dashboard builders, and any other builders you envision.

 Some key characteristics: